MiguelRegueiro/glazewm-config/README.md

 # GlazeWM Configuration 🚀

 This repo contains my configuration file for **GlazeWM**, a window manager for Windows.
+**Note**: Zebar has been removed and the Windows taskbar is hidden in this configuration.

 ### Features ✨